Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 **Takeaway:** One or two hits = manageable.
 Many repeated hits = time to shield!

+### FREE Teleport Back to Hive (If Your HQ Was Destroyed):

+**💡 IMPORTANT TIP: If your HQ was destroyed during Day 6, you get a FREE teleport back to your hive!**

+**How it works:**
+1. Your HQ was destroyed and relocated to outer ring
+2. You want to get back to your alliance hive
+3. **Use the Enemy Buster menu before Day 6 ends:**
+   - Teleport to enemy state (free via Enemy Buster menu)
+   - Immediately teleport back to your own state (free via Enemy Buster menu)
+   - You're now back in your original state

+4. **Now use a regular teleport item to return to hive**
+   - OR wait until you have teleport available
+   - This gets you back home without wasting expensive teleports

+**Why this works:**
+- Enemy Buster menu teleports are FREE during the event
+- You can use this to return to your state for free
+- Then use regular teleport to get back to hive position
+- Smart way to recover from HQ destruction without cost

+**Time limit:** Only works during Day 6 event!
+After event ends, Enemy Buster menu closes.

 ## Your Day 6 Action Plan

 ### BEFORE Day 6 Starts (Saturday 0:00 Server Time):
+- [ ] Put on a shield when you go to sleep during reset!
+This is crucial for all!
 - [ ] Decide your strategy: Active Hunting, Shield with Reinforcement, or Full Shield
 - [ ] **Buy 8-hour shields if hunting** (for ALL power levels!)
 - [ ] Buy 24-hour shields only if using Strategy 2 or 3